Janispamela/ecommerce-acme-frontend/README.md

 ## Instructions

-You can log in with the following details:
+You can access the login page at https://ecommerce-acme-frontend.netlify.app/ using the following credentials:
 - **Username:** Wile E. Coyote
 - **Password:** Nevergiveup